TheQuarterback/Hackathon-Project/README.md

 # Hackathon-Project by Team MelbGridiron (Trois)

-*Important things to take note before commencing anything*:
+*Important things to note before commencing anything*:
 1. To start Trois, download Trois.exe on a computer and run the application.
 2. "Modified Uno (Trois) Game Brochure" document has all the information you need to know about Trois.
 3. Refer to the "Modified Uno (Trois) Game Components & Design" image to better understand Trois and its processes.